jmtrivial/rawdodendron/README.md

 ### Graphical interface

-A Qt5 interface is provided, in order to process a series of conversion, editing each of the available parameters for each input file.
+A Qt5 interface is provided (only available in french), in order to process a series of conversion, editing each of the available parameters for each input file.

 ![graphic interface](./images/interface.png)